opsone-ch/documentation/end_of_life.rst

 * Possible security gaps cannot be closed
 * External dependencies are not updated

 The responsibility for the change to a new server version lies with the customer.
-Automatic in-place updates are not provided.
-Ops One refrains from deactivating servers with End-of-Life and leaves it up to the customer to decide how long the server should continue to operate.
+Automatic In-place updates are not provided.
+We therefore recommend an early switch to a new server version during regular maintenance work on the application.

 Availability and Liability
 --------------------------